 - 1. Employee's hours of employment are reduced; or - 2.
-Employment ends for any reason other than gross misconduct.
+Employment ends for any reason other than gross misconduct. - b.
+Spouse c.
+Dependent Children

-b.
-Spouse

 The Spouse of an employee will become a qualified beneficiary if the Spouse loses coverage under the plan because any of the following qualifying events happen: